vPeteWalker/midway/vmmanage/vmmanage.rst

    .. figure:: images/10.png

-   *Imagine you have 10 different clusters being managed by Prism Central, and you want to identify just the VMs in two specific clusters with low memory utilization.
-In comparison, how is the customer doing this today, if they are even able to?*
+   Imagine you have 10 different clusters being managed by Prism Central, and you want to identify just the VMs in two specific clusters with low memory utilization.
+In comparison, how is the customer doing this today, if they are even able to?

 #.
 Click in the **Search Bar** and click :fa:`star`.

    .. figure:: images/11.png

-   *By clicking the :fa:`star`, you can save sets of filters to be able rapidly access commonly used queries.
-This new entry will be displayed at the top of your Favorites list, alongside other items you have favorited.*
+   By clicking the :fa:`star`, you can save sets of filters to be able rapidly access commonly used queries.
+This new entry will be displayed at the top of your Favorites list, alongside other items you have favorited.

       .. figure:: images/11a.png

 #.
-Using your filtered list, click **Focus > Performance**.
+Using your filtered list, click **View By > Performance**.

    .. figure:: images/12.png

-   *Each entity collects dozens of different metrics, so depending on your goal, you may want to see specific metrics for your filtered list.
+   Each entity collects dozens of different metrics, so depending on your goal, you may want to see specific metrics for your filtered list.
 We include a few default views we think are helpful, but you can also easily create your own custom focus views.
-What scenarios can you create to illustrate how these abilities can solve problems for your customer?*
+What scenarios can you create to illustrate how these abilities can solve problems for your customer?

 #.
-Click **Focus > + Add Custom**.
+Click **View by > + Add Custom**.

 #.
 Provide a focus name (e.g. **POC**) and select a few metrics.
 Click **Save** to display your custom focus.